The most mysterious place in every US state

 Pennsylvania: Eastern State Penitentiary, Philadelphia

-This fortress-like prison opened in 1829 and pioneered an especially brutal form of solitary confinement, where prisoners were fed through holes in their doors, masked whenever they needed to leave their cells and prevented from communicating with anyone – even contact with guards was minimal.
+This fortress-like prison opened in 1829 and pioneered an especially brutal form of solitary confinement, where prisoners were fed through holes in their doors, masked whenever they needed to leave their cells, and prevented from communicating with anyone – even contact with guards was minimal.
 After decades of cruelty, Eastern State was shuttered in 1970 and ultimately abandoned, but it now welcomes visitors for both day and night tours, plus special Halloween events.
 Patrons have claimed to hear disembodied laughter and pacing footsteps here, while ominous shadowy shapes have also been reported.

 Rhode Island: Graduate Providence, Providence

-Despite getting a modern revamp, new management and a change of name, this historic hotel can’t hide from its haunted and macabre reputation.
+Despite getting a modern revamp, new management, and a change of name, this historic hotel can’t hide from its haunted and macabre reputation.
 Originally opened in 1922 as the Biltmore Providence, it was a popular Prohibition-era hangout known for hosting tumultuous gatherings, some of which ended in murder.
 The building’s connections to mysterious suicides and gangland crimes have made it even more notorious.
-Has the hotel’s rebirth been enough to exorcise these ghosts of the past?
+Has the hotel’s rebirth been enough to exorcize these ghosts of the past?
 You'll have to spend the night to find out...

 Andriy Blokhin/Shutterstock